 The STP ports on the Switch have built-in "Auto-negotiation".
 This technology automatically sets the best possible bandwidth when a connection is established with another network device (usually at Power On or Reset).
-This is done by detecting the modes and speeds at the second of both devices are connected and capable of; both 10BASE-T and 100BASE-TX devices can connect with the port in either half- or full-duplex mode.
-1000BASE-T can be only connected in full-duplex mode.
+This is done by detect the modes and speeds at the second of both device is connected and capable of, both 10BASE-T and 100BASE-TX devices can connect with the port in either Half- or Full-Duplex mode.
+1000BASE-T can be only connected in Full-duplex mode.